cchauve/AGO-pipeline/doc/manual.md

 all its arguments by the symbol `/`.

-The section `slurm:` contains a single field, required only if the AGO pipeline is to use the `slurm` job schduling system.
+The section `slurm:` contains a single field, required only if the AGO pipeline is to use the `slurm` job scheduling system.
 The required field is the account used to run the pipeline processes.

 The section `dir:` contains the path to the various directories created by the pipeline.
 These directories do not have to be all subdirectories of a same directory, although this is the most logical approach, which is used in [anopheles_X_GeneRax_header.yaml](example/anopheles_X_GeneRax_header.yaml)